 Here is Pro Wrestling Post’s first part of the History of the WWE Intercontinental Championship – Since its inception, the Intercontinental Championship has been a token of appreciation for a job well done.
-A key to the main event, a gimmick maker, a career definer a groundbreaker and show-stealer.
+A key to the main event, a gimmick maker, a career definer, a groundbreaker, and a show-stealer.
 Held by no less than a dozen Hall of Famers, the WWE Intercontinental Championship has been a cornerstone of the WWE.
-Originally intended to be the title which unified the WWF North American Championship with the South American Championship.
-Pat Patterson, incumbent North American Champion, became the inaugural Intercontinental Championship winning a tournament in Rio de Janeiro, Brazil September 1,1979…if WWE historians are to believed.
+Originally intended to be the title that unified the WWF North American Championship with the South American Championship.
+Pat Patterson, incumbent North American Champion, became the inaugural Intercontinental Championship winning a tournament in Rio de Janeiro, Brazil, September 1, 1979…if WWE historians are to believed.
 From there, as they say, the rest is history.

 Pat Patterson – The Inaugural Champion

 On February 8.
-1986 “Macho Man” Randy Savage beat Santana at a house show in Boston, MA after unsuccessfully challenging for the title previously.
+1986, “Macho Man” Randy Savage beat Santana at a house show in Boston, MA, after unsuccessfully challenging for the title previously.
 This began the third-longest reign in WWF/E history (414 days).
-His reign ended at Wrestlemania III marking the first defense on the exchange of the Intercontinental Championship on PPV.
-This matched not only ended the historic reign of the Macho Man it is still considered one of the greatest matches in Wrestlemania and WWE/F and wrestling history.
+His reign ended at Wrestlemania III, marking the first defense on the exchange of the Intercontinental Championship on PPV.
+This matched not only ended the historical reign of the Macho Man it is still considered one of the greatest matches in Wrestlemania and WWE/F and wrestling history.
 This cemented the main event status of Randy Savage as he went on to hold the WWF Championship.

 The Greatest Intercontinental Champion of All-Time